Pelham’s Aly Bevelle works the New York runway - Shelby County Reporter

 “It’s definitely helped gain her confidence.
 She’s very outgoing, she never meets a stranger,” she said.
 “She’s just like a whole other person.
 Once she hits that runway, she’s in her zone.”

-If she had to pick her favorite thing about modeling, Aly would definitely say being able to see the news fashions, according to her mother.
+If she had to pick her favorite thing about modeling, Aly would definitely say being able to see the new fashions, according to her mother.

 “She loves being able to see the latest styles and what’s out there,” she said.
 “Also, it’s an adventure.
 She loves seeing what’s going on in the world and what’s important and being able to make friends and have fun.”